 Laborare est orare: Work is worship.
 Once upon a time that Latin cry arose from scores of medieval monasteries.
 Their monks believed that—as Carlyle later put it--“all true Work is Religion: and whatsoever Religion is not work may go and dwell among the Brahmins, Spinning Dervishes, or where it will…One monster there is in the world: the idle man.”
 Nor were those old monks the first to believe in the religious nature of work, the blasphemous nature of idleness.
-In Hebrew the word for labor (avodah) is also the word for prayer.

 8:13 AM, Jan 23, 2014 • By DANIEL HALPER